manoelvsneto/SA_AI_EDUCATION/README.md

 ## � Associated Paper

-**Title:** Using AI in Cloud Solution Architecture Education: An Exploratory Study of Students' Perceptions
+**Title:** An Educational Experience on Teaching Software Architecture for AI-Enabled Cloud-Native Systems
 **Venue:** 39th Brazilian Symposium on Software Engineering (SBES 2026)
 **Paper PDF:** [To be added after camera-ready submission]
 **Artifact Festival:** This repository is submitted to the CBSoft 2026 Artifact Festival